smathy/good_sort/README.markdown

       sort_on :name, :updated_at, :state => :long_name
     end

+If you're confident that you know what you're doing, then you can also specify a string for the value of the associated attribute, in which case `good_sort` will just trust you and use this as the `ORDER BY` clause.
+Make sure you qualify your field names with the join table name if there's any ambiguity.
+Like so:

+    class Author < ActiveRecord::Base
+      belongs_to :state
+      sort_on :name, :updated_at, :state => "COALESCE( states.long_name, states.short_name, '' )"
+    end

 There's also no requirement to cram it all in on one line, you can have multiple `sort_on` declarations, and they will just be accumulated.